Convex-Dev/design/docs/cad/020_tokenomics/README.md

 The Convex Foundation SHOULD aim to ensure that the rate of awards remains broadly consistent with the ratio 25% : 75% relative to purchases from the release curve, with the understanding that this ratio may deviate from target in the short term.

 The Convex Foundation SHOULD explore options for decentralised governance of awards.
-In the long term, it is intended that decentralised governance will apply to all awards.
+In the long term, decentralised governance SHOULD apply to all awards.

 ### Vesting